-In this episode of Cuddlist Talks with Janet Trevino we explore what it really takes to be a Cuddlist.
+In this episode of Cuddlist Talks we explore what it really takes to be a Cuddlist.
 These qualities are essential to your success as a Professional Cuddler and your success at understanding your own strengths and weaknesses that you might need to improve on.
 Here we break this down with four essential qualities as well as bonus qualities at the end.
 Enjoy!

 - Affection and Strength

 If you come off as too strong, then you come off as cold and off putting.
 If you are a people pleaser and you just roll with them flow then people don’t take you seriously and that doesn’t create a sense of safety.
 You need to find a balance between both.
 This happens by having the strength to know who you are and what you want, while at the same time being open and comforting to others when they need you to be.

 - Seeing the best in others and helping them see it themselves